cfmeyers/kujira/README.rst

 Todo
 --------

-* add transition to next status
 * make deafault statuses in jiraconfig
 * add comments to ticket
 * add epics to ticket